boots-edu/Webz/README.md

 ## Creating a new component for your website

-At the command line, navigate to the src/app folder (or a subfolder if you built more structure) and issue the Webz component command
+At the command line, navigate to the src/app folder (or a subfolder if you built more structure) and issue the webz component command

 ```
-Webz component <componentName>
+webz component <componentName>
 ```

 where **componentName** is the component to create.
 This will create the following files: